OrigamiSL/NTAVS/README.md

 </p>

 ## Preparation
 This work contains two versions, i.e., NTAVS-PVT and NTAVS-R50, which employ two different visual backbones.
 We implement the two verisions in the `./NTAVS_PVT` and `./NTAVS_R50`, respectively.
-For loading the datasets and pretrained weights conviently, you can run the script below to creat symbolic links for the `./NTAVS_PVT` and `./NTAVS_R50` folders.
+For loading the datasets and the pretrained weights conviently, you can run the script below to creat symbolic links for the `./NTAVS_PVT` and `./NTAVS_R50` folders.
 ```
 sh ./creat_symbolic_link.sh
 ```